Foods Low In Asparagine Could Prevent The Spread Of A Deadly Type Of Breast Cancer, A New Study Finds

 The scientists also found that enzyme cells used to make asparagine known as asparagine synthetase was linked with later cancer spread.
 The metastasis was also significantly limited by lessening the synthetase, treatment with the chemotherapy drug L-asparaginase or dietary restriction.
 Meanwhile, when the mice consumed foods rich in asparagine, the cancer cells had spread faster in the body.

-Gregory J. Hannon, Ph.D., professor of Cancer Molecular Biology and director of Cancer Research UK Cambridge Institute and the senior author of the study, said that this research indicates that changes in diet might impact both how an individual responds to primary therapy and their chances of the lethal disease spreading later in life.
-The results of the study may not only apply for breast cancer, but for other metastatic cancers, according to some experts.
+Gregory J. Hannon, Ph.D., professor of Cancer Molecular Biology and director of Cancer Research UK Cambridge Institute and the senior author of the study said that this research indicates that changes in diet might impact both how an individual responds to primary therapy and their chances of the lethal disease spreading later in life.
+The results of the study may not only apply to breast cancer but for other metastatic cancers, according to some experts.